 (event) at Kingston School of Art

 The Department of Extension is an unreal school.
-Its students, if only temporarily, enrol to imagine ‘otherwise’.
-Under the guise of a school open day, the Department pools together students and ex-students, future students and non-students, and practitioners and educators, to re-imagine the art school’s current condition in a one-day symposium.
+Its students—if only temporarily—enrol to imagine ‘otherwise’.
+Under the guise of a school open day, the Department pools together prospective students to unfold discussion on the school's (un)realities.

 Nouns of Assembly

-A new blueprint-lexicon for learning and collectivity, assembled through permutational ‘learning scenarios’.
-Nouns of Assembly aliases as brief, menu, buzzword, symposia, and/or pedagogic manual.
+A new blueprint-lexicon for learning and collectivity is assembled through permutational ‘learning scenarios’.
+Nouns of Assembly aliases as brief, menu, buzzword, symposia, and generative research methodology.

 The School of Being